auriq/essentia_docs/source/reference/manpages/udb.spec.rst

     l,+add:sum_2

   #
+  # Specify more tables and vectors as needed.
+  #

+  #
   # "@Var:" starts the Var vector spec.
-  # o A Var vector holds a single row of data.
-The columns (or vars) are
+  # o Var holds a single row of data like a vector.
-  #   global and NOT bucket specific.
+  # o Only one such definition can be specified.
-  # o It does not need a name since there can only be one Var vector spec.
+  # o The spec is identical to that of a vector except that a name can be be
-  #   However, it does have the implicit name of "var".
+  #   assigned - its name is always "var".
+  # o Var columns are NOT key specific.
+There is one set of Var columns
+  #   per database per Udb server.
+  # o Unlike a regular vector, the "merge" operation is only done during an
+  #   export to combine column values from the servers in a database pool.
+  # o Var columns are initialized to 0/blank.
+They can also be reset to
+  #   0/blank at any time using "aq_udb -clr var".
+  # o Var columns  can be set using:
+  #     $ aq_udb -scn var -var VarName VarVal -var VarName VarVal ...
+  #   or
+  #     $ aq_pp -f var_val.csv -imp my_db:var
   # o Var columns can be used in most "aq_udb" operations.
-See the "aq_udb"
-  #   manual for details.
-  # o Columns in this vector are initialized to 0/blank.
-They can also be
-  #   reset to 0/blank at any time using "aq_udb -clr var".
-  # o Columns in this vector can be set using:
-  #     $ aq_udb -scn var -var ColName ColVal -var ColName ColVal ...
-  #   or
-  #     $ aq_pp -f var_val.csv -udb -imp my_db:var
-  # o Columns in this vector can be exported using "aq_udb -exp var"
+  # o Var columns can be exported using "aq_udb -exp var".
-  # o Vector spec is identical to that of a regular vector.
-  # o The "merge" operation is done differently from that of a regular
-  #   vector - it is done during an export to combine data from separate
-  #   Udb servers.
   #
   @Var:
     s:g_str_1